waqardm/js-private-classes-methods/blog-post.md

 Private fields and methods are useful when working with object-oriented code, and bringing them to JavaScript enables engineers to write code and create apps or libraries in a much cleaner way.
 We hope this article has helped you to understand how private methods and fields work in JavaScript and the importance of having support for them in the language.

-## Acknowledgements
+## Further reading

-For a detailed look at class fields and methods read [this fantastic blog post](https://rfrn.org/~shu/2018/05/02/the-semantics-of-all-js-class-elements.html) by Shu-yu Guo.
+For a more detailed look at class fields and methods see the [proposal](https://github.com/tc39/proposal-class-fields) or this [in depth blog post](https://rfrn.org/~shu/2018/05/02/the-semantics-of-all-js-class-elements.html) by Shu-yu Guo.